Japan hospitalises first Paralympics participant with COVID-19: Report

-TOKYO: One non-resident participant in the Paralympic Games has been hospitalised with non-severe symptoms of COVID-19, Kyodo News said on Thursday (Aug 26), citing the Games' organising committee.
+TOKYO: A foreign participant in the Paralympic Games in Japan has been hospitalised with non-severe symptoms of COVID-19, Kyodo News said on Thursday (Aug 26), citing the Games' organising committee.

 It is the first hospitalisation of the Tokyo 2020 Paralympics, which opened on Tuesday.